foostan/corneliuskbd/doc/buildguide_en.md

 ![Package Screws](images/package-screws.jpg)

-## The clearance between the E-White case and each part and how to deal with it
+## The clearance between the E-White case and each part

 For E-White, some changes were made to the coating process at the GB manufacturing stage to improve quality.
 As a result, the surface texture and the white color have been greatly improved.